Mortgage Fell Through On Closing Day (And Other Mishaps): 6 Things That Can Go Wrong When Finalizing A Real Estate Transaction

 Buying a house can feel like a constant string of high-stakes uncertainties.
-So when you get the confirmation that your closing has been scheduled, it can be tempting to finally relax and start celebrating.
-But don’t pop the champagne just yet – not until you have the keys in hand and the deed to the house is in your possession.
+So, when you get the confirmation that your closing has been scheduled, it can be tempting to finally relax and start celebrating.
+But don’t pop the champagne just yet – until you have the keys in hand and the deed to the house, the property is not yet in your possession.

-Because the home buying process is made up of a lot of vital, moving parts, one piece falling through can cause the whole thing to come to a screeching halt.
+Buying a home and getting a mortgage are processes that comprise a lot of vital, moving parts.
+If one piece falls through, it can cause the whole thing to come to a screeching halt.
 Though house closing issues can be a huge headache for buyers and sellers, being prepared and knowing where possible pitfalls lie can help you weather problems more calmly and know what to do when things don’t go as planned.

 Here are some of the most common issues buyers and sellers encounter when trying to close on a house.

-Unless you’re a cash buyer, no mortgage = no home purchase.
-And because the mortgage application process puts a borrower’s finances under the microscope, it’s not uncommon for buyers to have their financing fall through after they get the initial go-ahead from a lender.
+Unless you’re a cash buyer, no mortgage means no home purchase.
+Because the mortgage application process puts a borrower’s finances under the microscope, it’s not uncommon to discover a buyer’s financing fell through even after they get the initial go-ahead from a lender.

-This could happen because the buyer wasn’t strongly preapproved for a mortgage in the first place.
+This could happen because the buyer didn’t actually get preapproved for a mortgage in the first place.

 Another reason that a buyer’s financing could fall through is if there are any big changes to their financial situation after they’ve been preapproved.
-Before a lender gives final approval on a loan, they do another check on your finances.
-Buyers can get themselves into trouble if, in their excitement about their upcoming home purchase, they start racking up credit card debt buying things for their new house.
+Before a lender gives final approval on a loan, they do another check on the buyer’s finances.

-If your debt-to-income ratio suddenly inflates or your credit score drops significantly, you could lose your preapproval.
-Issues can also come from taking on a new job, opening up a new credit account or making a big purchase that cuts into the amount you have set aside as reserves.
+If the buyer’s debt-to-income ratio is suddenly inflated – for example, they start racking up credit card debt buying furniture for their new home or start financing a new car – or their credit score dropped significantly, they could jeopardize their preapproval.
+Issues can also come from taking on a new job, opening up a new credit account or making a big purchase that cuts into the amount that was set aside as reserves.

 Unfortunately, there isn’t a ton that can be done after the fact unless the solution is fairly simple and doable, like the buyer putting more money down if a lender approves them for less than they expected.
-A buyer can look for alternate financing, but that will further delay the process.
+A buyer can look for alternative financing, but that will further delay their closing date.

 The best solution in this case is prevention.
 For buyers, that means getting preapproved before making an offer on a house and staying in regular contact with your lender to ensure that you’re providing all the documentation needed in a timely manner.
 Additionally, avoid making changes to your financial situation during this time.